AutoScout24/autostacker24/readme.md

 AutoStacker24 is a small ruby module for managing AWS CloudFormation stacks.

-In comparision to the original [AWS Ruby SDK](http://docs.aws.amazon.com/AWSRubySDK/latest/frames.html) AutoStacker 24 lets you write simple and convenient automation scripts, especially if you have lots of parameters or dependencies between other stacks.
+In comparison to the original [AWS Ruby SDK](http://docs.aws.amazon.com/AWSRubySDK/latest/frames.html) AutoStacker 24 lets you write simple and convenient automation scripts, especially if you have lots of parameters or dependencies between other stacks.